“There’s an evolutionary leap that’s happening… (Mobile) has the potential to be bigger than the Internet industry and the PC industry together.”

 “All I’m thinkin’ about is you…”

 Something else Rob wants to instill in his children—and in other youth—is the importance of sharing knowledge and giving back to the community.
-Rob is heavily involved as a volunteer with organizations and initiatives such as the Ottawa Centre for Research and Innovation (OCRI), Carleton University’s Technology Venture Challenge and the Junior Achievement Titan Program.
+He’s heavily involved as a volunteer with organizations and initiatives such as the Ottawa Centre for Research and Innovation (OCRI), Carleton University’s Technology Venture Challenge and the Junior Achievement Titan Program.
 He feels that the “eternal thirst for knowledge” is a large part of what drives him to keep moving forward, and sees it as his duty to impart the lessons he’s learned to anyone willing to listen.

 Rob focuses his volunteer efforts on developing young entrepreneurs because he understands the rewards of going out on a limb and starting something from the ground up.
 That’s a message he plans to pass on to his own children.
 “I hope they realize that what they can do independently is the equivalent or far greater in satisfaction and happiness and income potential and opportunity than if they went and worked for somebody else,” he says.